rorre/pbp_django_auth/README.md

 To use the package in your project, follow these steps below.

-1. Import the `Provider` library to the component.
+1. Import the `Provider` library and this package to the component.

     ```dart
     import 'package:provider/provider.dart';
+    import 'package:pbp_django_auth/pbp_django_auth.dart';
     ...
     ```